AshtonGamer420/NotEnoughStars/README.md

 # Q/A
 Whats different about this mod from others?
 * This mod has much better paths and has optimal secret routes that also shows cheeses.
+Is this mod free?
+* Yes!
+This mod will never cost anything.
+Can I check to see if this mod isnt a virus/rat?
+* You can use the website https://www.virustotal.com/ to scan through our files.